-This occurred when police departments were rushing to equip their officers with body cameras and citizen smartphone video was being accepted and transforming law enforcement nationally.
+This was also at a time when police departments were rushing to equip their officers with body cameras and citizen smartphone video was transforming law enforcement nationally.
 This made no sense.

-We were outraged that CHP refused to cite this driver, in effect encouraging him to continue assaulting cyclists.
-So we deconstructed the cyclist’s video evidence into the video below, created and hosted an online petition that was signed by cyclists across California and from other states, and emailed our community with the subject line: CHP Denies Cyclists Equal Protection Under The Law.
+We were outraged that CHP refused to cite this driver, effectively encouraging him to continue assaulting cyclists, so we deconstructed the cyclist’s video evidence into the video below, created and hosted an online petition that was signed by cyclists across California and from other states, and emailed our community with the subject line: CHP Denies Cyclists Equal Protection Under The Law.

 By the time we called a summit with all the key stakeholders at the California state capital, CHP had run out the one year statute of limitations for this specific incident.
 They apologized profusely that we were given wrong information: CHP does not have to “On View” all incidents.
 CHP has the “authority” to accept cyclist video evidence to cite egregious drivers without a collision.